S1ndeep/Sorting-Visualiser/README.md

-# Sorting-Visualiser
-The Sorting Visualizer is an interactive web application designed to visually demonstrate how different sorting algorithms work.

 # 🔢 Sorting Visualizer

 The **Sorting Visualizer** is an interactive web application designed to visually demonstrate how different sorting algorithms work.
 It offers an engaging and educational way to explore how data gets sorted through step-by-step animations.